TermySequence/v8-linux/v8/gn/docs/reference.md

      those configs appear in the list.
   5. all_dependent_configs pulled from dependencies, in the order of the "deps" list.
 This is done recursively.
-If a config appears more than once, only the first occurance will be used.
+If a config appears more than once, only the first occurence will be used.
   6. public_configs pulled from dependencies, in the order of the "deps" list.
 If a dependency is public, they will be applied recursively.